CommonGuide/commonguide-website/src/pages/get-started.md

 #### 4.1 Sign up to the Loomio forum

+Still to be set up!

 #### 4.2 Publishing your curation
 Make your own Curation available for people to iterate on!
 Share your work, pull request things you think would benefit upstream!

+For now, just have your fork on your git platform of choice.
+Later on we'll have a way to display them!

 <!-- loop docs -->
 {% set headingLevel = "h2" %}